liuqx315/Multiscale-pattern/sundials_extensions/doc/source/CInterface.rst

       * ARK_MEM_NULL if the ARKode memory is ``NULL``
       * ARK_ILL_INPUT if an argument has an illegal value

    **Notes:** This function is designed only for advanced ARKode usage.

+   Any zero-valued parameter will imply a reset to the default value.

+   Any negative parameter will be left unchanged from the previous state.